Diamondbacks vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Diamondbacks have a record of 4-4.
+- The Diamondbacks have played as the underdog in eight of their past 10 games and have gone 5-3 in those contests.

-- When it comes to the over/under, the Diamondbacks and their foes are 3-6-1 in their previous 10 contests.
+- When it comes to the total, the Diamondbacks and their opponents are 4-5-1 in their previous 10 games.

-- The Diamondbacks have covered the spread in all of their previous 10 games (one of those matchups had a runline.
-Arizona games have gone under the set point total three consecutive times, and the average total during this streak was 8.2 runs.
+- The Diamondbacks have covered the runline in the one of their previous 10 games that had a set runline.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been underdogs in 14 games this season and have come away with the win seven times (50%) in those contests.
+- The Diamondbacks have come away with eight wins in the 15 contests they have been listed as the underdogs in this season.

-- This season, Arizona has won three of its five games when it's the underdog by at least +140 on the moneyline.
+- Arizona has a record of 3-2 in games where bookmakers have it as underdogs of at least +140 on the moneyline.

-- The Diamondbacks have an implied victory probability of 41.7% according to the moneyline set by sportsbooks for this matchup.
+- The Diamondbacks have an implied victory probability of 41.7% according to the moneyline set for this matchup.

-- Arizona and its opponents have gone over the total this season in seven of its 16 opportunities.
+- Arizona and its opponents have gone over the total this season in eight of its 17 opportunities.

 - The Diamondbacks have played just one game with a spread this season and covered in that contest.